What to do When Your Partner Sets a Boundary

 Hearing a boundary from your partner can feel… uncomfortable.

-Even if they say it kindly.
-Even if you know it’s not an attack.
+Even if they say it kindly and you know it’s not an attack.
 Even if you want to be supportive.
-It’s still easy to feel like you’ve done something wrong… or like they’re pulling away.
+It’s still easy to feel like you’ve done something wrong, or like they’re pulling away.
+Like a rejection.

-But boundaries aren’t a rejection.
-They’re actually an attempt to stay connected in a way that feels safe, respectful, and real.
+But boundaries are an attempt to stay connected in a way that feels safe, respectful, and real.

 When a partner says, “This isn’t working for me,” it doesn’t mean you’re a bad person.
 It doesn’t mean they don’t love you.
 And it definitely doesn’t mean the relationship is broken.